webix-hub/docs/data/desktop/styling.md

 ##Styling separate items in the component

-Instead of defining css class for the whole component you can define css class for single items.
+Instead of defining CSS class for the whole component you can define CSS class for single items.
 To do so you need to place $css property in the data object.
-This property can contain a name of css class or a hash of css rules.
+This property can contain the name of the CSS class or a hash of CSS rules.

 {{snippet Setting item's style directly in the dataset}}
 ~~~